 In 2014 Hazlitt 1852 Vineyard entered the hard cider arena with Hazlitt Cider Tree, offering an American pure sparkling cider made entirely from New York state apples.

-While the business is a little bigger than the day the doors opened in 1985, the spirit of genuine hospitality has remained the same.
+While the business is a little bigger than the day the doors opened in 1985, the spirit of genuine hospitality has remainedjerryELAINE_Bottles_800x520 the same.
 “This is still a warm and friendly place to enjoy award-winning wines including some of the best Rieslings in the world,” says Leigh Hazlitt-Triner, one of the sixth-generation Hazlitt family members now operating the winery.
 “My Dad always loved telling great stories about the Finger Lakes and teaching visitors about wine.
 He’d be so happy that Hazlitts is still a place where you can enjoy a casual atmosphere and no snobbery or intimidation with the wines.”

 The 2015 Wine-A-Versary has been a year filled with feature wine specials, collector’s edition glassware and throwback wine labels and logo wear.
 Additionally some very special offers will be extended to consumers throughout the year, both online and in the tasting rooms.
 Be sure to visit them to see for yourself!
 For more information, please visit: www.Hazlitt1852.com or www.redcatwine.com.